Interview with Award Winners for the Interface of Statistics and AI

 5. What emerging trends in statistics do you believe are crucial for advancing AI?

-I think that for the field of statistics, it is important that at least a fraction of researchers become fully engaged in AI.
+I think that for the field of statistics, it is important that at a fraction of researchers become fully engaged in AI.
 Given the growing level of interest and funding from many stakeholders, we want to make sure that we have a seat at the table when AI is discussed.
 We want to make sure that it is clear that statistics is an integral part of AI, and that statisticians have been making important contributions to what is now called AI for a hundred years.
 For instance the notions of maximum likelihood, calibration, distributional robustness, bandits, etc., are all key topics of research in modern AI, and have been introduced or pioneered by statisticians or in statistics journals over many decades.
-To enhance the public image of our field, I think it is very important that this is widely known.
+To enhance the public image of our field, I think it’s very important that this is widely known.

 To summarize, I believe that an important trend in statistics that we need to see is that statisticians engage with AI, keep making contributions in any area where they see an opportunity, and highlight other statisticians’ contributions to AI from the past and the present.